ronoevan/Mid-term-Project/README.md

-# Goals of the project

-## **Do data cleaning:**
-    - identify and remove where applicable the outliers, missing data, duplicates, columns to drop
-    - decide on the interesting features to keep
-## **Carry out EDA and provide dataset summary:**
-    - Mean prices
-    - max prices
-    - mode i.e most frequent car model
-## **Investigate the underlying patterns and data structure:**
-    - Commonly listed brands
-    - distribution of brands?
-    - price variation between:
-        - relatively newer cars and older cars
-        - fuel type
-        - transmission type
-        - car brands
-        - milage of the car
-        - unrepaired_damage
-    - correlations between the numerical features:
-        - Price
-        - power_ps
-        - milage in Km
-## **Assess the impact of Ab Testing:**
-    - Viewership of the cars
-## **Business Inteligence - Build a Tableau Dashboard:**
-    - Are their any meaningful KPIs?
-    - show impact of AB testing of such KPI.
-    - comparing the transmission types, fuel types brands and prices
-    - filter by top 3 model, brand, fuel types etc
-    - show an important insight/pattern about the sale of cars
-    - design a clean and well readable charts that have titles, labels etc.
-## **Reveal the bigger picture:**
-     - Relate the data to the opportunity for sellers and buyers.
-     - Recommnedation about the AB testing whether to launch or not to launch it.
-     - Conclusion.

 # Data Gathering and Methodology

 1. Selected Python libraries will be used for EDA and for data wrangling.
-2. Dataset is publicly available in [kaggle](https://www.kaggle.com/datasets/shaunoilund/auto-sales-ebay-germany-random-50k-cleaned) in the format comma-separated value (CSV) file, a tabular format contained in [a zipped file](https://www.kaggle.com/datasets/shaunoilund/auto-sales-ebay-germany-random-50k-cleaned/download?datasetVersionNumber=1)
+2. Dataset is publicly available in [kaggle](https://www.kaggle.com/datasets/sijovm/used-cars-data-from-ebay-kleinanzeigen) in the format comma-separated value (CSV) file, a tabular format contained in [a zipped file](https://www.kaggle.com/datasets/sijovm/used-cars-data-from-ebay-kleinanzeigen/download?datasetVersionNumber=1)

 3. Tableau will be used for visualizations and Dashboard design.